memob0x/scroll-padlock/README.md

 setStyle();
 ```

-If you prefer using ES modules in the browser, you can import the library as follows:
+It can be imported as an ES module in the browser:

 ```html
 <script type="importmap">